nelsonic/nelsonic.github.io/node-vs-erlang.md

 tells us they have *done* the research into the available platforms for writing chat...

 And then a while back @Tony called my attention to [Elixir][] and it lured me back into doubt...
+Elixir looks *elegant* and ticks many boxes.

+## Pros

+-

 ## Community Discussions